denten-books/plain-text/main.md

 from one dash for "T" to six dots for "6".
 This property had made Morse code ill-suited for automated telegraphy.
 In a long-chain of mediation between message, telegraph operator, and machine, the human was a limiting factor.

 Writing in 1929 for the journal "American Speech," Hervey Brackbill laments the demise of a language associated with human-driven, Morse code telegraph operation.
 "Morse telegraphy is commonly referred to as a 'game,' and the operator 'works a wire.'"
 The operator tapping on a semi-automatic key "uses a bug."
 Brackbill writes, "the first instruments, with their long slender levers and springs, looked very much like a sprawling bug."
-They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model).
-Operators using "straight keys," achieved speeds upwords of 25-30 words per minute, limited by [^@halstead_genesis_1949, @u.s._bureau_of_labor_statistics_displacement_1932].
+They have trade names like "Lighting Bug," "Gold Bug," and "Cootie" (for a small model) [^@brackbill_telegraphers_1929, 287-288].
+Operators using "straight keys," achieved speeds upwards of 25-30 words per minute, limited by the shortest possible length of the smallest transmitted unit (a dot), fixed by the American and the International Morse Code conventions to 1/24 of a second in duration.

-"Partial
-paralysis of wrist and arm," condition known as "glass arm."
-The sender has "put him under the table," when he is transmitting too fast.
-"He was burnt up."
-To "paste" somone is to transmit at high speeds to deliberatly burn him up or put him under the table.
+The physical limits of the code suggest a theoretical upper limit for transmission speed around 49 words per minute--a rate further limited by the operator's manual dexterity [^@halstead_genesis_1949;
+@u.s._bureau_of_labor_statistics_displacement_1932; @mcnicol_american_1913, 207].
+Telegraph operators working a "hand sender" commonly developed "partial paralysis" of wrist or arm, commonly known as a "glass arm" [^@brackbill_telegraphers_1929;
+@u.s._bureau_of_labor_statistics_displacement_1932].
+In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead notes that "the practical upper limits of speed will also be limited by the ability of some human being to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system [^@halstead_genesis_1949, 451]."

+An sender is a "ham" or a "bum" when he "falls down" or makes errors in sending.
+To "put someone under the table" in sender's lingo is to transmit faster that the receiver can transcribe.
+The "reader" is "burnt up" when he falls behind.
+He has to "break," or interrupt the sender to ask for repetition.
+To "paste" someone meant to transmit at high speeds to deliberately burn him up or put him under the table [^@brackbill_telegraphers_1929].
+Around the turn of the 20th century, companies like Western Electric, Mecograph, and Vibroplex began manufacturing semi-automatic keys, which made use of a horizontal switch capable of emitting a rapid succession of dots to one side of the action, and dashes to the other [@martin_telegraphic_1904; @boyd_telegraph-key_1916].
+A bug was said to "run away," when adjusted for too high of a speed.
+The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [^@halstead_genesis_1949; @mcnicol_american_1913, 209].

 "Those who cut up this tape and paste it on blanks so as to form a page are called 'pasters' and, sarcastically by the old Morse men, 'paperhangers' [^@brackbill_telegraphers_1929].

 Baudot.
 Fixed length.